HISTORY

 PRODUCTION

-Louisiana harvests an average of 17.7 million pounds of pecans each year.
-Louisiana consistently ranks top five among pecan-producing states.
+Louisiana harvests an average of 17.7 million pounds of pecans each year and is consistently a top-five pecan-producing state.

 PRODUCTS

-Pecans are produced as fresh pecans, as well as processed products.
-Pecans are used in many desserts and other food products.
+Pecans are produced as fresh nuts, as well as processed products.
+Pecans can be sold as whole nuts, halves, pieces, granules or meal for use in many desserts and other food products.

-The wood from pecan trees is also used to create wood products.
+Pecan trees come in a variety of sizes: mammoth, extra large, medium, small and midget.
+The wood from pecan trees is used to create wood products.

 NUTRITION

 Pecans are a good source of protein and unsaturated fats.
 They contain a significant amount of essential amino acids.
-They also contain iron, calcium, phosphorus, potassium, magnesium, vitamins B and C, thiamin and niacin.
+They also contain more than 19 vitamins and minerals including: vitamin A, folic acid, magnesium, vitamin E, calcium, phosphorus, potassium, zinc, iron, vitamin B, vitamin C, thiamine and niacin.
+They contain compounds with antioxidant properties that help fight the buildup of LDL cholesterol, also known as “the bad cholesterol”.
+Pecans are also heart healthy and sodium free.

 RECIPE